Xinjiang under Qing rule: Uyghur

 There was no unified ethnonym for the people now known as the Uyghurs during the Qing period.
 Prior to the Qing, the term "Uyghur" had been used to refer to non-Muslim inhabitants of Qocho, mainly Buddhists, who resisted conversion to Islam until the 16th century.
 The term fell out of use afterward and was not used to refer to the modern Uyghur people until 1921.
-Prior to this, the oasis inhabitants of Xinjiang were called Sart by foreigners.
+Prior to this, the oasis inhabitants of Xinjiang were called Sart by both Chinese and foreigners.
 Sart originally meant "merchant" and was used by Turkic and Mongolic speaking groups to refer to Iranian people they ruled over.
 In the post-Mongol Empire Central Asia, Sart meant sedentary.
 Foreigners also called them Tartars.
 The Chinese called the oasis peoples chantou, meaning "turban head," but this was used for the modern Hui people (Dungan people) in Xinjiang as well.
 Huihu (Uyghur) was used in 1779 by the Qing to refer to rebel leaders in Xinjiang.
 However the Qing did not draw any specific connection between the Huihu and oasis peoples but with Chinese-speaking Muslims and Xinjiang Muslims in general, both of whom were called Hui.
 In northern Xinjiang they were known as Taranchi, a Mongolian term for "farmer", because they were relocated from the oases to northern Xinjiang by the Dzungar Khanate as bondservants.

 The locals identified as inhabitants of their cities, such as Kashgaris, Khotanese, Kucheans, and so on.
-They used musulman to distinguish themselves from the non-Muslim population and the Dungans.
+They used Musulman to distinguish themselves from the non-Muslim population and the Dungans.
+They were also often referred as Chagatayan, due to the fact that these people were descended from the Chagatai Khanate and wrote the language from such.
 Muslim oasis dwellers could also refer to anyone Muslim as locals.

 Dungan

 Chinese-speaking Muslims in the northwest were called the Dungans, transcribed as Tungan, Dungan, or Donggan.
-They were also called hanhui in Qing documents.
-The oasis peoples of Xinjiang referred to themselves as musulman to distinguish themselves from the Dungans.
+They were also called hanhui in Qing documents; the Oghuz-speaking Salars were also sometimes referred as Dungans.
+The oasis peoples of Xinjiang referred to themselves as Musulman to distinguish themselves from the Dungans.